 |Founders of ValuableContent|

-Valuable content breaks the glass and goes beyond the screen.
+Valuable and quality content breaks the glass and goes beyond the screen.
 Imagine that your visitors come from all directions and you need to make them feel that they’ve come to the right place.
-They need trust so you’ll need to offer the information they need and think: “Wow.
+They need trust, so you’ll need to offer the information they need and think: “Wow.
 This is the place for me.
 Somebody really understands me.”

-To get to the previous situation described above you’ll have to understand the context of your potential customers’ search and fill in the gaps.
+To get to the previous situation described above, you’ll have to understand the context of your potential customers’ search and fill in the gaps.
 It’s mandatory to know your potential customers’ needs and interests to understand the search intent afterward.

-Google developed patents to understand the context from knowledge bases for more accurate results.
-It wants to focus more on topic-related results so the whole process works based on probabilities.
+Google has developed patents to understand context from knowledge bases for more accurate results.
+It wants to focus more on topic-related results, so the whole process works based on probabilities.
 For example, when a user performs a search on Google, the search engine uses a system to return landing pages with topics related to the query by looking at the text on that page.

-You may ask how you can you take advantage of that and get ideas for contextual keywords.
-Focus on the user, the user’s search intent and how to steal their heart so to convert them.
+You may ask how you can take advantage of that and get ideas for contextual keywords.
+Focus on the user, the user’s search intent and how to steal their heart and convert them.

 Let’s take an example.
 You have a pastry in the US and have a new recipe of cronut.
 For those who don’t know, a cronut is a croissant-doughnut invented by a pastry from New York City.